seanturner/draft-turner-ccmib/draft-turner-ccmib.md

         DESCRIPTION
              "The unique positive integer assigned to the Asymmetric Key.
 For Public Key Certificate (PKC) this serial number is assigned by the Certification Authority (CA).
-The value is this column can be up to 20 bytes long per Section '4.1.2.2.
+The value in this column can be up to 20 bytes long per Section '4.1.2.2.
 Serial Number' of RFC 5280.
 Other types of Key Material may have different serial number format as defined